JetBrains/kotlin-mobile-docs/topics/kotlin-native-concurrent-mutability.md

 to be available to the entire application.
 Or maybe you simply don't want to go through the potentially costly exercise of rearchitecting existing code.
 Whatever the reason, *it will not always be feasible to constrain mutable state to a single thread*.

-There are various techniques to help you work around these restrictions, each with their own pros and cons:
+There are various techniques that help you work around these restrictions, each with their own pros and cons:

 * [Atomics](#atomics)
 * [Thread-isolated state](#thread-isolated-state)